 Document Agency Date ETR as defined in Document Contents pertaining to Emergency Transportation Folder Location areas of the state.
 Priorities highways into 3 tiers: Tier 1: Small backbone system that allows access to vulnerable regions, major population centers, and areas considered to vital to rescue operations Tier 2:.
 Larger network that provides access to most urban areas and restores major commercial operations.
 Tier 3: More complete transportation network.
 Reliance targets established at 3 levels: Minimal: A minimum level of service is restored, primarily for the use of emergency responders, repair crews, and vehicles transporting food and other critical supplies Functional: Although service is not yet restored to full capacity, it is sufficient to get the economy moving againfor example, ome truck/freight traffic can be accommodated. -Chart describing current state of Oregon's transportation systems and the anticipated time to restore service after a CSZ event.
 Includes targets for relative time needed to restore service if the system were strengthened or retrofitted.
 Page 141 -Makes recommendations by mode (Page 146).
 Mostly calls for further study, but includes relevant points on highways, local roads, and transit: Highways: The longer investment in bridge and slope strengthening is delayed, the greater the cost and potential adverse effects of an earthquake will have on the state economy.
-Public Transit: -Plan, collaborate with local and regional emergency planners. -Inventory Assets (rolling stock and facilities) -Assess locations of vulnerable, transit-dependent populations -Assess locations of vulnerable to event. -Potential tactical hardening or relocation of assets Local Roads: One observation made after the recent subduction zone earthquake in Chile: Local road/bridge system survived better than the state system because local roads tended to be straighter and wider, which resulted in larger roadway cuts and fills which make them more susceptible to damage.
-As a result, many local roads used as detours for damaged state highways/bridges.
+Public Transit: -Plan, collaborate with local and regional emergency planners. -Inventory Assets (rolling stock and facilities) -Assess locations of vulnerabilities of both current and alternate routes. -ID alternate routes ahead of event. -Potential tactical hardening or relocation of assets Local Roads: One observation made after the recent subduction zone earthquake in Chile: Local road/bridge system survived better than the state system because local roads used as detours for damaged state highways/bridges.
 On the other hand, because many local roads and streets are narrow, with sharp curves, they cannot safely handle high volumes of traffic.